derekphilipau/glazypress2/docs/about/community-guidelines.md

-# Glazy Community Guidelines
+# Community Guidelines

 These Community Guidelines are here to help you understand what it means to be a member of Glazy.
-Don’t forget that your use of Glazy is subject to these Community Guidelines and our [Terms of Service](./terms-of-service).
+Don’t forget that your use of Glazy is subject to these Community Guidelines and our [Terms of Service](/about/terms-of-service.html).

 ## Things to do